General Contractor: Whiting-Turner

 2010

-In 2010, we undertook a comprehensive historic plaster restoration of Washington, D.C.'s Howard Theatre, a landmark originally built in 1910 and renowned for its Beaux-Arts, Italian Renaissance, and neoclassical architectural elements.
-This project was part of a broader $30 million renovation aimed at reviving the theater's original grandeur while integrating modern amenities.
+In 2010, Robert A. Aird, Inc. completed a comprehensive historic plaster restoration at the Howard Theatre in Washington, DC, a landmark originally constructed in 1910.
+The project was part of a broader $30 million renovation aimed at restoring the theater’s historic character while upgrading the facility for modern use.